Keithenneu/arma_moving_ships/README.md

 Stuff to figure out:
 - Helicopter landing / takeoff
 - Movement on stairs / slopes
-- jets and other vehicles (catapault is just a script, that should be possible)
+- jets and other vehicles (catapult is just a script, that should be possible)
 - multiplayer: was thinking about doing all the precise position crap local to each client (have a local vehicle on each client, just synchronise high level motion)

 Stuff to implement: